Ginseng supplement by Ray Sahelian, M.D. benefit of Ginseng and Ginseng side effects

 They are used in traditional Chinese medicine to improve stamina and combat

-Saponins also influence the function of enzymes; decrease blood coagulation,
+oxidation) in cardiac muscle and in the liver, influence the function of enzymes, decrease blood coagulation,

-cholesterol, and sugar levels in the blood; and stimulate the immune system.
+cholesterol, and sugar levels in the blood, and stimulate the immune system.

-animals have shown that both the Asian and American forms of ginseng enhance
+Some saponins may even have anti-tumor properties.
+Both the Asian and American forms of ginseng enhance

 libido and copulatory performance.
 These effects of ginseng may not be due to